BalakirevSV/site/readme.txt

-This project is aimed to make people's life more facilitated.
-Easier.
-Free.
-Happy.
+This project is aimed to make people's life more facilitated, easier, free and happy.